frontmono/escrow-exchange-token/proposal-refundable-token-erc-xxxx.md

 Any payable token contract call ERC-2000 interface to exchange with issuing token based on constraint built in ERC-2000 smart contract to validate transactions.

-Note: Refund is only available in certain conditions(ex: period) based on implementations.
+Note: Refund is only available in certain conditions(ex: period, oracle value etc) based on implementations.

 ## Requirements